 Perseus was launched in 2009 by three

 operator of ’s

 famous hockey academy.
+Penticton

 Kelowna for a second winery.
 The other two occasions have not been

 Each winery will operate under its own name, which means that the Perseus shingle will continue to hang at the

 The wines currently in the market have been made by two of

 best winemakers.
 The winemaker for the 2009 and 2010 vintages was Lawrence

-Herder, a proprietor of Herder Winery
+Herder, a proprietor of British Columbia Herder Winery

 nears Keremeos.
 He moonlighted as a sought-after consultant with a number of